 Courses Taught in Online Programs

-The goal of online medical assisting programs is identical to that of programs held in a traditional setting.
-The programs are designed to fully prepare students to meet the clinical and administrative tasks of the job and to work under the supervision of, and beside registered nurses and physicians.
-Typical areas of study in these programs includes
+The goal of online medical assisting programs is identical to that of programs found in traditional campus settings.
+These programs are designed to fully prepare you to perform clinical and administrative tasks under the supervision of registered nurses and physicians.

-- medical terminology
+- Medical terminology

-- billing and coding
+- Billing and coding

-- anatomy and physiology
+- Anatomy and physiology

-- office procedures
+- Office procedures

 How to Choose the Best Program for You